Cod1ngFabi/EventPlanning/README.md

 **3. Change DB name in both php files on line 28 or 29**

-4. Save this files in localDisc(C:)/xampp/htdocs to run itr on your local server
+**4. Save this files in localDisc(C:)/xampp/htdocs to run itr on your local server**

-**5. Start in xampp panel the apache and sql -> go to localhost in your URL and type localhost/eventPlanningInput.php
+**5. Start in xampp panel the apache and sql -> go to localhost in your URL and type localhost/eventPlanningInput.php**

 That's it.
 Play with the file a bit and look at the code.